Built by Mitsubishi, estimated date of assembly April 1943. Assigned Assigned to 252 Kokutai. Tail code Y2-128.

 On March 9, 1983 this Zero was transported to Dazaifu Tenman-gū shrine (太宰府天満宮) and the aircraft was placed into a building dubbed "Zero Fighter House".
 Over 15 days, volunteers worked to re-restore the aircraft, some of the volunteers worked to built the Zero fighter at Mitsubishi during the war.
 On March 26, 1983 the Zero was officially unveiled for the public in a ceremony.

 At Fukuoka, the Zero was restored by Japanese volunteers and assistance from Mitsubishi for static display.
 The restored Zero was placed on displayed in the markings and configuration of A6M3 Model 32 Zero Tail Y2-128.
-During the middle 1980s, this Zero was displayed in a hanger display in Fukuoka.
+During the middle 1980s, this Zero was displayed in a hangar in Fukuoka.

 Later, this Zero was transported to the Nagoya Airport

-Aerospace Museum and displayed for years.
+Aerospace Museum (Aichi Museum of Flight) and displayed for years.
 Next, displayed at the Tachiarai Peace Memorial Museum.
 During 2009, this exhibit was renovated with new displays and restoration work done to the aircraft.
 Restoration work was performed by Mike Maekawa and Taizou Nakamura.

 Note, some sources incorrectly list this aircraft as a A6M3 Model 32 Zero